thehybrid-at/Removable-Media-Control/README.md

 {
 	(New-Object -comObject Shell.Application).Namespace(17).ParseName($driveconnected).InvokeVerb("Eject")
-	$LOG = "Unencrypted USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access denied" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3335  -Message $LOG
+	$LOG = "Unencrypted USB has been inserted by user "+$currentusername+" and deviceID "+$deviceid+" access denied" Write-EventLog -LogName Application -Source "USBINSERTED" -EntryType Information -EventID 3335  -Message $LOG #Writes to windows event log
 	$wshell.AppActivate('TTILE')
 	$wshell.Popup("An unauthorized USB has been detected on your machine (unencrypted) and it has been disabled.
-Please contact your IT in case you need to use it",0,"Unencrypted USB detected",0)
+Please contact your IT in case you need to use it",0,"Unencrypted USB detected",0) #pop-up message to user

 }